arve0/master/thesis.md

 the best match, which may be in several positions if several matches are made.
 The cross-correlation will be dependent on intensity variations and requires the images to have high entropy to get clear matches.
-E.g., a strictly even background have low entropy and gives equal match for the whole image [@gonzalez_digital_2007].
+E.g., a strictly even background have low entropy and gives equal match for the whole image.

 If $f(x,y)$ and $g(x,y)$ are large images, calculation of [@eq:cross-correlation] is computational costly.
 To reduce the calculation one